junxit/us-congress-bills-115/bill.md

 - **(b)** *Inspector General review* The Inspector General of the Department of Homeland Security shall—
   - **(1)** review implementation of subsection (c)(4) of section 701 of the Homeland Security Act of 2002 (6 U.S.C.
 341), as added by section 2 of this Act, for fiscal years 2018 and 2020, and shall provide, upon request, to the Committee on Homeland Security of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate information regarding any such review; and
   - **(2)** submit to the committees specified in paragraph (1) a report, not later than 6 months after completion of the second review required under such paragraph, regarding the effectiveness of such subsection with respect to cost avoidance, savings realized, and component operations.

+## § 3.
+Inspector General review

+The Inspector General of the Department of Homeland Security shall—

+- **(1)** conduct a review of the implementation of subsection (c)(4) of section 701 of the Homeland Security Act of 2002 (6 U.S.C.
+341), as added by section 2 of this Act, for fiscal year 2019, which shall include analysis of the effectiveness of such subsection (c)(4) with respect to cost avoidance, savings realized, and component operations; and
+- **(2)** provide, upon request, to the Committee on Homeland Security and Governmental Affairs of the Senate and the Committee on Homeland Security of the House of Representatives information regarding the review required under paragraph (1).